marrgosha/jungles/README.md

 **Jungle simulator**

-<ins> Project aim: </ins> to learn how to use cycles and if-else operator by creating live simulator of animal
+<ins> Project aim: </ins> to learn how to use cycles and if-else operator by creating live simulator of an animal

 <ins> Project description:</ins>